alwaysdata/documentation/platform/backups/restore-a-website.en.md

 +++
-title = "How To restore a website's backup" menuTitle = "Restore website's backup" date =  2019-09-12T09:45:29+02:00 layout = "howto" weight = 5
+title = "How To restore a website from backups" menuTitle = "Restore a website" date =  2019-09-12T09:45:29+02:00 layout = "howto" weight = 5